Ugboaja-Uchechi/rooms-homepage/README.md

 # rooms-homepage

-This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
+This is my solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).

 ### The challenge

 The challenge was intended to help me practice using CSS grid.

-Users should be able to:
+### Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page